-- · Develop personal competencies and capacities as leaders and followers to better work in partnership with others to achieve shared goals. - · Discover personal leadership and followership strengths and styles. - · Intentionally choose when to lead and when to follow. - · Break the stereotypes and myths associated with leadership and followership. - · Assess and engage the spheres of influence in which they live and work. - · Ascertain immediate application in leadership opportunities for course information, assessments, simulations, and case studies. - Expand and explore the personal, organizational, and global aspects that create intersection between the academic endeavor and real-world application. - · Identify their leadership voice. - · Recognize the leadership and followership styles of others.
+- · Develop personal competencies and capacities as leaders and followers to better work in partnership with others to achieve shared goals. - · Discover personal leadership and followership strengths and styles. - · Intentionally choose when to lead and when to follow. - · Break the stereotypes and myths associated with leadership and followership. - · Assess and engage the spheres of influence in which they live and work. - Ascertain immediate application in leadership opportunities for course information, assessments, simulations, and case studies. - Expand and explore the personal, organizational, and global aspects that create intersection between the academic endeavor and real-world application. - · Identify their leadership voice. - · Recognize the leadership and followership styles of others.

-Students who complete the major in Organizational Leadership have the option to include a concentration in Christian Ministries, Human Resource Management, or Human Services.
+Students who complete the major in Organizational Leadership have the option to include a concentration in Christian Ministries or Human Services.
+Students who complete the B.A. degree in Organizational Leadership and enroll in the M.A. degree in Transformational Leadership at Bethel Seminary will be exempted from two courses required for the graduate degree.